 We feel a genuine sense of reflected glory and to channel our enthusiasm we hope to share our clients' successes and achievements through the images and film we make here.
 Pop back regularly so you too can appreciate what is being achieved on all our behalves up and down the country.

 This is the first blog post on the drone versus plane aerial photography debate that we have with ourselves from time to time.
 It is around five years ago since WEA purchased a first generation drone.
-In fact WEA were one of the ‘early adopters’, being the first photography company in the country to invest in drone technology.
+In fact WEA were one of the ‘early adopters’, being the first photography company in the country to invest in this particular type of drone.

 So one would think, five years on, together with the mega growth in demand for drone photography, that it we would be a big part of our work.
 Surprisingly not.
 On very few of our projects do we find that drones work out more cost effective, quicker and simpler than good old fashioned aerial photography taken from a plane.